-If you really want to increase your bookings and get MORE customers into your salon, consider incorporating Google Ads into your marketing strategy.
+If you really want to increase your bookings and get MORE customers through your door, consider incorporating Google Ads into your marketing strategy.

 I know that Google Ads may seem daunting at first, but trust me… You CAN set up a profitable campaign for your salon and you don’t need to hire an expensive consultant to do it.

 To help you get started, I’ve teamed up with Kati Whitledge, owner of the award-winning Be Inspired Salon and host of Beyond the Technique Podcast.

 Even if you’re not in the salon or beauty biz, if you’re any kind of local business owner you’ve GOT to check out this episode!

 Kati and I are going ALL IN with a step-by-step tutorial to get your first Google Ads campaign all set up and ready to go.

 Prefer to listen to this article?
 Click on the player at the top of this post.
 Alternatively you can watch the video below, or read on…

 Trust me… while creating a Google Ads campaign might seem overwhelming right now, once you master the skill, you’ll quickly see why this is such a powerful marketing tool!